 - Qualification transcripts and certificates

-- Certified English translation of your transcripts/certificates where the original transcripts are in a language other than English
+- Qualifications and certificate - a certified English translation of your qualifications where you have studied in language other than English

 - A CV (Curriculum Vitae)